 Floating IPs to meet your needs

-You can host multiple websites on a primary server by using two Floating IPs.
-Some of your websites can be hosted on one Floating IP and the rest on another.
-When one server isn’t powerful enough to host the website for both the Floating IPs, you can get a new server, then switch the routing of one Floating IP to the new server.
+You can host multiple websites on a primary server by using two floating IPs.
+Some of your websites can be hosted on one floating IP, and the rest on another.
+When one server isn’t powerful enough to host the website for both the floating IPs, you can get a new server, then switch the routing of one floating IP to the new server.
 This relieves the primary server of the heavy workload, so it can be operational again.

-What is failover IP?
+What is a failover IP?

-How to get an IP address?
+How do I get an IP address?

 What is a RIPE IP address?